Two siblings end up in a shared dream and explore it according to their priorities: eating food and making friends.

 [Video description: No sound.
 Duration is 11 seconds.
 Digital drawing of a stream cutting through a grassy meadow.
-Foreground left corner displays glowing curling stems.
-A ladybug is perched on one of the stems.
+Foreground bottom corners display glowing curling stems.
+On the left corner, a ladybug is perched on one of the stems.
 Bottom middle edge, a piece of paper floats in the water.
 To the ladybug’s left, a wooden sign juts up from the grass.
 In the upper third of the image, forests are visible through purple haze, and mountains even further back.
 The sky glows with sunlight.
 The words “Short Story” are displayed at the top of the image.
 Below them is written the story’s genre, “Fairy Tale.”
 The words fade away as an animated glint reflects off the ladybug’s shell.
 At the bottom of the video, the story’s title, “Two Tickets to Dream Sector Disigma,” bounce into view and then out of view.
 The story’s tagline, the first sentence of this post, appears at the top in an animated text box.
 The paper in the water sparkles for a moment.
 The website name “storyfeather.com” fades into view.]

 JUMP INTO THE PORTAL BELOW TO EXPLORE MORE STORIES